Server data from the Official MCP Registry

 list_sources / get_rag_status / update_source_index | Introspection and maintenance. |

-All retrieval tools carry MCP readOnlyHint annotations (clients can auto-approve them), and the server ships its usage playbook in the MCP handshake (instructions + a lynx://guide resource) — your agent knows how to query well without any rules-file setup.
+Retrieval tools carry MCP readOnlyHint annotations (clients can auto-approve them); the only write is export_graph, which saves a graph view file.
+The server ships its usage playbook in the MCP handshake (instructions + a lynx://guide resource) — your agent knows how to query well without any rules-file setup.

 Everything runs locally: HuggingFace models are downloaded once, then Lynx switches to offline mode.
 No telemetry, no cloud index, no code upload.
 The only network access is the model download and the explicit webdoc fetch step you trigger yourself.